Attention Projection Mixing with Exogenous Anchors: Experiments

 The necessity of applying RMSNorm to anchor sources is empirically supported by an analysis of the learned mixing coefficients in unnormalized models.
 For instance, in the ExoFormer variant without residual normalization, the proportion of near-zero coefficients (below 0.001) for $\lambda_1$ (the strength of anchor signal) is approximately triple that of the normalized variant.
 This suppression of the anchor pathway suggests the model is actively compensating for distributional mismatch.

-We hypothesize that the na\"ive combination underperforms for the above reason. $\sigma(G)$ must compensate for distributional mismatch rather than filtering, resulting in instability during training (Figure~\ref{fig:val_losses}) and worse downstream accuracy than ResFormer in isolation.
+We hypothesize that the na\"ive combination underperforms because unnormalized mixing introduces a distributional mismatch between the anchor and current-layer projections, forcing the gating mechanism to divert capacity from selective filtering toward compensatory scale correction.
+Consequently, $\sigma(G)$ must compensate for this mismatch rather than performing its intended filtering role, resulting in instability during training (Figure~\ref{fig:val_losses}) and worse downstream accuracy than ResFormer in isolation.
+This instability is quantitatively reflected in gradient diagnostics: the na\"ive combination exhibits a gradient spike score of $0.0108$, higher than Gated Attention ($0.0085$) and two times higher than E-ExoFormer ($0.0054$).
+The full breakdown across all model variants is provided in Appendix~\ref{app:gradient_spikes}.